SukkoPera/OpenAmiga600FastRamExpansion/SocketRework.md

 Some people recommend using an [Augat PCS-068A](https://octopart.com/search?q=PCS-068A) socket, as apparently it's the one used on Furia cards, which admittedly fit very well on the CPU.

-Anyway, whatever socket you use, it won't fit very well, because we're using it differently to how it was designed.
+Anyway, whatever socket you use, it won't fit very well as-is, since we're using it differently to how it was designed.
 You can get a much better fit if you sand its surface down until it is level with the tips of the metal pins.
 This allows it to sit lower on the 68000 and grip the pins better.

 ## Rework Procedure
 1. Remove the small nubs (highlighted in red) from the inside of the socket so that the inner of the socket is totally flat.